- Borrow & Request

 Use more than one database to make sure you're finding the most perspectives on your research question.
-Databases are often organized by subject (for example, Sport Science or Psychology).
+Databases are often organized by subject (for example, Environmental Science or Psychology).
 Specialized subject databases can help you search more precisely in your field.
 Find subject databases in your field by clicking the Databases A-Z link below the 1Search entry field on the OSU Libraries homepage.
-On the databases page, sort your results by subjects to see a suggested list of databases in your field.
+On the databases page, select a subject area to see a suggested list of databases in your field.

 Learn more about searching in subject databases by watching this tutorial.